wilsonliaows/docs/_docs/workflow-docs.markdown

 ![Peopletask login screen](/_uploads/peopletask-docs/peopletask_login.png)

+*Customized Peopletask login page for Peopletask requesters and approvers*

 Once logged in, the approver has access to the list of pending and completed tasks.

 ![Approver view](/_uploads/peopletask-docs/approver_view.png)

+*List of requests that approver has to review and approve/disapprove*

 ### Approving tasks
 As the approver, review the document sent and provide any data requested by filling in the fields.
 Required fields would be marked as such.
 All tasks will provide the approver with the option of adding an **Approver note**.